YaakovIvanov/STM32-Weather-Station/README.md

-# STM32-Weather-Station
-IoT Weather Station Project on the STM32F401RE
+# STM32 IoT Weather Station

+##A weather station that allows both local and remote monitoring of temperature and relative humidity.

+###Equipment

+- STM32 Nucleo Board